fregment/Slide-Presenter/README.md

 # Slide-Presenter
- A tool to automatically generate video presentation with a voice over from Power Point presentations.
+ A tool to automatically generate video presentations with a voice over from Power Point presentations.

 ## Installation